Tokyo adopts stricter virus rules, starts vaccinating the elderly | ExBulletin

 Tokyo adopts stricter virus rules, starts vaccinating the elderly

+TOKYO (AP) Tokyo passed tougher measures against the coronavirus on Monday as Japanese authorities try to curb the spread of a more contagious variant ahead of the Olympics in a country where less than 1% of people have been vaccinated.

+Japan began its vaccination with medical workers and expanded it Monday to elderly residents with the first shootings given in about 120 selected locations around the country.

 The toughest COVID-19 rules, just three weeks after a state of emergency ended in the capital, allow the Tokyo governor to order shorter opening hours for bars and restaurants, punish violators and compensate those who comply.
-The measures remain until May 11.
+The measures will continue until May 11.

-Status also rose for Kyoto in western Japan and the southern prefecture of Okinawa island, where cases have risen in recent weeks.
-The near-emergency status there will continue until May 5, at the end of the Japanese Golden Week holiday, to discourage travel.
+The status was also raised for Kyoto in western Japan and the southern prefecture of Okinawa island and will last until May 5, at the end of the Golden Week holiday in Japan, to discourage travel.

 We are still unarmed as we fight the resurgence of infections, Koike said.
 Please follow the instructions.